openHPI/xikolo-ios/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the GPL-3.0 license.
 See the [LICENSE](LICENSE) file.